 My first attempt at writing came about when I worked on Hollywood screenplays and learned to see and write through the camera’s eye.
 The result was the screenplay and film production of “White Lilacs and Pink Champagne.”
-I loved the work and might have continued, but I had a falling out with the director and, after he removed my film credit from “White Lilacs,” I left his company.
+I loved the work and might have continued, but I had a falling out with the director and, after he removed my film credit from “White Lilacs,” I left his company and his bed.

 As a single mother in need of income, I next found a job through the L.A.
 Times classified ads.
 And though I had little to no experience, the interview went well and I was hired by an artist management firm.
 My employer represented performers and I was fortunate enough to work for Bette Midler.
 Bette taught me what it takes to be an artist; the personal sacrifices made offstage and the joy that comes from performing onstage.
 After I learned how to manage artists’ careers, I represented The Manhattan Transfer and other dedicated, talented singers and musicians.
 My work brought me often to Manhattan.
 And when I came home to Hollywood, I missed hailing taxis after all-night jams, and the other thrills that come from living in the City.

 Driven by a need to reinvent my life, I made a giant leap of faith and left Hollywood for Manhattan with my young daughter.
 In time, I re-married, had a second child and became the managing director of Gramavision Records, promoting jazz, blues, and eclectic classical recordings.

 When that company was sold, I thought it was time to complete my interrupted education.
 I enrolled in SUNY Purchase and loved so much being a student of literature that I continued my education at Sarah Lawrence College where I earned an MFA in creative writing.
 My thesis, SHA LA LA: LIVE FOR TODAY, was a memoir about growing up in Hollywood, marrying and divorcing a rock star, and being a single mother in need of a paycheck.